 Cons:

-Shariah-compliant shares are units of equity ownership companies that meet Islamic investment screens.
+Sharia-compliant shares are units of equity ownership companies that meet Islamic investment screens.
 Shares exist as a financial asset that provides an equal distribution to any residual profits in the form of dividends.
-Hejaz follows Shariah Ethical Screening processes set by independent bodies AAOIFI and GIFS.
+Hejaz follows Sharia Ethical Screening processes set by independent bodies AAOIFI and GIFS.

 Halal ETFs and Halal Shares are both investment options that adhere to Islamic principles.
 However, they differ in several key aspects: